Henock-Lite/100-projects-Js/03.scroll_barre/README.md

 3. **`::-webkit-scrollbar`**:

-     This pseudo-element is used to modify the size of schroll barre
+     This pseudo-element is used to modify the size of schroll bar

 4. **`::-webkit-scrollbar-thumb:hover`**:

-     This pseudo-element is used to hover effect on the  schroll barre
+     This pseudo-element is used to hover effect on the  schroll bar

     - css